Seattle crane tree removal

 Eastside Tree Works is excited to announce we have purchased a 40-ton crane and now offer crane tree removals for Seattle and the entire Eastside from Woodinville to Fall City to Auburn.

-The first step is determining placement of the crane so there are no overhead obstacles.
+The first step is determining placement of the crane where there are no overhead obstacles.
 There needs to be a clear path for the cut pieces to travel from the tree to the designated landing area on the ground.
 Once an area is selected, the crane will be set up and leveled.

 Next, the crew plans the removal strategy which includes plotting each cut and lift.
 To do this, they must consider the weight of each cut piece as well as the angle and growth pattern of the tree.
 A big leaf maple with branches spreading out horizontally requires a much different plan than an evergreen with branches that have a vertical growth pattern.